Xobtah/hermes/README.md

 > cd hermes/
 3. Run the c2 server:
 > cargo r --release -p c2
-4. Run the agent:
+4. Build the agent dropper:
-> cargo r --release -p agent
+> just build release # or copy the command from the justfile
 5. Run the client:
 > cargo r --release -p client